 * Traders awaits U.S. jobs data for potential lift

-LONDON, Nov 2 (Reuters) - The dollar fell on Friday on signs U.S. President Donald Trump is seeking to resolve a damaging trade war with China.
+LONDON, Nov 2 (Reuters) - The dollar fell on Friday before U.S. jobs data as U.S. President Donald Trump resumed efforts to resolve a damaging trade war with China.

-Currencies hit hard by recent dollar buying including the euro, the Norwegian and Swedish crowns and Australian and New Zealand dollars climbed higher.
+But currencies hurt by recent dollar buying including the euro, the Norwegian and Swedish crowns and Australian and New Zealand dollars all climbed higher.

 Analysts said the start of November had seen a flood of end-of-month buying of dollars cease and a more positive mood for risk-taking pervade markets after a brutal month for stocks.

-The dollar index, which measures the greenback’s value versus six major peers, moved lower by 0.2 percent to 96.101 after dropping nearly 0.9 percent overnight.
+The dollar index, which measures the greenback’s value versus six peers, fell 0.3 percent to 95.989 after dropping nearly 0.9 percent overnight.

-The Australian dollar, which is sensitive to Chinese economic developments, rose half a percent to $0.72500.
+The Australian dollar, which is sensitive to Chinese economic developments, rose 0.6 percent to $0.7259.